When you have too many bad days, it’s hard not to feel discouraged, drift away from your goals, and let idleness set in and become your norm.

-Revisit your goals, your why and remind yourself why you have them in the first place.
+Revisit your goals and your why, and remind yourself why you have them in the first place.

 Work on your mindset.
 Feed it with positivity every day.

-Look for people who achieved what you want to achieve.
+Look for people who have achieved what you want to achieve.

-Do one next thing that moves you towards your goals.
-Just one.
-And take it from there.
+Do the next thing that moves you towards your goals.
+Just one, and take it from there.

 Too Much Action

-Your attention is jumping from one to another too many times throughout the day.
+Your attention is jumping from one thing to another too many times throughout the day.

-You feel like you’ve done a lot but in the end, all you did was hopping from one to another without getting close to your goals.
+You feel like you’ve done a lot, but in the end, all you did was hop from one thing to another without getting close to your goals.

 Your day is filled with distractions.
 I was in this camp.